API and SPI of a no-fluff Java logging facade

 Logger.instance()

 does not take any argument.
 When needed, it is up to the log service provider to detect the access API caller class and decide the default Name and severity Level of the logger instance to be returned.
-As with a value-based Object, although the Logger instance’s name may be important in the log service provider implementation, the logger name is insignificant to the service caller/client and not part of the {@code Logger} interface.Logger
+As with a value-based Object, the Logger instance’s name may be important for the log configuration and the service provider implementation.
+However, the logger name is insignificant on the service caller/client API level, and not part of the {@code Logger} interface.Logger

 instance is immutable.
 Although the Logger